-No. 1 LSU to face Oklahoma in Peach Bowl; no. 2 Ohio State to play Clemson in Fiesta Bowl
+No. 1 LSU to face Oklahoma in Peach Bowl; No. 2 Ohio State to play Clemson in Fiesta Bowl

 No. 2 Ohio State

-The Buckeyes survived their first big scare of the season, coming back from a 21-7 halftime deficit.
+The Buckeyes survived their first big scare of the season, coming back from a 21-7 halftime deficit to win 34-21.

+Watch Coach Ryan Day and OSU football players react after the Buckeyes were ranked No. 2 in the CFP.

 No. 3 Clemson